 Some common laws and regulations you should be aware of include:

-1. Local laws and lease terms: Depending on your state or city, there may be detailed regulations about how to handle a property sale.
-For instance, some areas require you to honor the current lease terms, even with a new owner.
+- Local laws for leased properties: Depending on your state or city, there may be detailed regulations about how to handle a rental property sale.
+For instance, some areas require the purchaser to honor the current lease terms and allow the resident to remain in the home.
 In certain states, tenants with month-to-month leases might need to be given a specific amount of notice before being asked to move out.

-3. Utilities and maintenance: As the owner, you must continue providing a habitable property by providing utilities like water and electricity until the tenant moves out.
-Shutting off utilities during the sale process is illegal, and under criminal law, owners could be charged if they turn these off.
-For instance, New York Real Property Law § 235 provides protections for tenants, including prohibiting landlords from willfully interrupting utilities – and violations can be considered criminal acts under New York Penal Law.
-Additionally, if you plan to conduct maintenance or repairs, you need to notify the tenant as required by local laws.
+- Utilities and maintenance: As the owner, you must continue providing a habitable property by providing utilities like water and electricity until the tenant moves out.
+Property owners should not shut off utilities during the sale process.
+Additionally, if you plan to conduct maintenance or repairs, you will still need to notify the tenant as required by local laws.

-4. Property showings: Although giving notice for property showings isn’t always legally required, it’s good practice to inform tenants well in advance.
+- Property showings: Although giving notice for property showings isn’t always legally required, it’s good practice to inform residents well in advance.
 Most state laws require you to provide reasonable notice before entering the property, usually 24 to 48 hours, though this can vary.
 Make sure you refer to your state’s tenant laws before scheduling any showings.
-As a matter of courtesy, prospective buyers should be accompanied by licensed real estate professionals, but in the event that this is not possible, it makes sense to keep open communication channels with the tenant and to maintain high standards for prospective buyers.

-5. Security deposits: If the tenant moves out before the sale, their security deposit must be handled appropriately.
-The deposit should be transferred to the new owner, who will hold it until the tenant vacates the property.
+- Security deposits: If the tenant moves out before the sale, their security deposit must be handled appropriately.
+In many cases, the deposit should be transferred to the new owner, who will hold it until the tenant vacates the property.
+In other cases, the security deposit may be returned, and the new owner will be responsible for collecting a new security deposit.
 Be sure to review your state’s laws to avoid any disputes over this process.
-As a point of accounting interest, note that on balance sheets, a refundable security deposit appears as a liability – the tenant security deposit belongs to the tenant and must be transferred to the new owner to be held until the tenant moves out.
+As a point of accounting interest, note that on balance sheets, a refundable security deposit appears as a liability—the security deposit belongs to the tenant and must be transferred to the new owner to be held until the tenant moves out.

 Basic information